Table of Contents

 Since Alexandria adopted Vision Zero in December 2017, the dashboard has recorded 29 fatal crashes on city-maintained streets through late November 2025, the most recent dashboard update.
 When state- and federally-owned roads within city limits are included, the total rises to 43.
 The city announced in February 2024 that it had ended 2023 with zero traffic fatalities, calling the result a milestone for its Vision Zero efforts.
 The dashboard has since recorded two fatal crashes on city streets in each of 2024 and 2025; citywide fatalities across all road ownerships totaled six in 2024 and four in 2025.

 The city lists several active Vision Zero projects that touch on pedestrian safety, including West End high-crash intersection audits, school-zone speed cameras, Mount Vernon Avenue North improvements, North Duke Street turn calming, corridor speed management, and the installation of leading pedestrian intervals and "No Turn on Red" restrictions at select intersections.
-Completed Vision Zero work includes a citywide pedestrian lighting improvements study, Duke Street / Route 1 high-crash intersection audits, intersection improvements at King Street, Callahan Drive and Russell Road — on the same corridor as Thursday's crash, east of the closure — and a neighborhood slow zone pilot.
+Completed Vision Zero work includes a citywide pedestrian lighting improvements study, Duke Street / Route 1 high-crash intersection audits, intersection improvements at King Street, Callahan Drive and Russell Road — on the same corridor as Wednesday night's crash, east of the closure — and a neighborhood slow zone pilot.

 Separately, the city this week began installing new adaptive traffic signal cabinets along Duke Street as part of its Smart Mobility Program.
 According to the city, the new system uses video and LiDAR-based detection to adjust signal timing in real time.
 Additional intersection upgrades are scheduled along the corridor in the coming months.